julia-wrobel/registr/paper/paper.md

 In `registr()` and `register_fpca()` the type of incompleteness can be defined by argument `incompleteness`.
+Further details are given in the package vignette _incomplete_curves_.
 When applied to the Berkeley data with simulated full incompleteness, our approach leads to a reasonable registration as shown in \autoref{fig:registration}.